-First, the prediction is better when using log-periodic fit than power law fit.
-This retrospective analysis shows that the prediction is correct after 12 September, i.e., 11 and 17 days before the break-off with a confidence interval becoming less than than 10 days with a log-periodic fit.

-This analysis points out the great prediction potential - and early warning perspective - of this method, as the exact time of the break-off could be forecasted almost 2 weeks in advance.
-Note that both the power law and the log-periodic fits become less accurate after the first break-off for Stake 13 (Fig. 8b).
-This might be related to occurrence of the first break-off that had possibly changed the hierarchical organization of the internal damage (see section 5.2).
-However, note that the time at which a velocity of 1 m d-1 (v{100}) is expected remains unaffected, still pointing at September 29th.
+This retrospective analysis shows that the prediction is correct after 12 September, i.e., 11 and 17 days before the break-off, with a confidence interval becoming less than 10 days with a log-periodic fit.
+This analysis points out the great prediction potential - and early-warning perspective - of this method, as the time of the break-off could be forecasted almost 2 weeks in advance.
+Note that the log-periodic fits become less accurate after the first break-off for Stake 13 (Fig. 9b).
+This might be related to the occurrence of the first break-off that had possibly changed the hierarchical organization of the internal damage (see Sect.
+5.2).
+However, note that the time at which a velocity of 1 md $^{-1}$ (v{100}) is expected remains unaffected, still pointing at 29 September.